spwilson2/whimsy/docs/readme.rst

     quick/se/00.hello/test.py

 Where test.py will more than likely contain a gem5_verify_config function call.
 Reference files will be placed in the same directory they already are in.
+The only other difference will be that all ISA names should be capitalized.

+Test programs will remain in the same directory.
+Only the ISA name will now be capitalized.
+I would like to keep it consistent throughout the codebase and since we are going to be building gem5 using a capitalized name, everywhere else can take that standard.

+Finally, I would suggest that this framework be placed in the ``/ext`` directory with the gem5 helpers (under ``whimsy/gem5`` in this repo) being placed directly in the tests dir.
+I would expect there to not be too many changes made to this framework however, I would hope that more gem5 specific ``Fixture`` and ``TestCase`` types are created, so the tests dir might fit that more lively update pattern.

 Running Tests
 -------------